Dawn-Of-Justice/groq_chatbot/README.md

 4. **Set Up Environment Variables**

-    Create a .env file in the root directory and add your API keys:
+    Create a .env file in the root directory and add your API keys, an example.env file is provided for reference:

     ```env
     COHERE_API_KEY=your_cohere_api_key